MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-service-principal-certificate.md

 You can procure a certificate from a trusted *Certificate Authority*, or generate a certificate yourself.

-This section describes creating a certificate using [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/create-certificate), and downloading it as a *.cer* file which contains the public key.
+This section describes creating a certificate using [Azure Key Vault](https://docs.microsoft.com/azure/key-vault/create-certificate), and downloading the *.cer* file which contains the public key.

 1. Log into [Microsoft Azure](https://ms.portal.azure.com/#allservices).